alauzon13/alauzon13.github.io/zooplankton/project-overview.md

 ![architecture](assets/architecture.png)

+*right-click to open in a new tab for a clearer graphic*

 ### MLP

 Multilayer perceptrons (MLPs) can be thought of as the most foundational form of a neural network.
 In general, the neural network is designed to resemble a human brain in which groups of neurons are organized hierarchically in layers (Kerr et al., 2020).
 Data is input to the network (analogous to a “signal” in a brain), and certain neurons are activated that pass on the data to all connected neurons in the following layers.